 GetResponse offers most of the same tools you’ll see with other email service providers, but they stand out from the others by offering some extras like landing page creation and webinar invitation landing pages that are more visually appealing than a plain Zoom webinar landing page.
 If your law practice is looking to get more interactive with your list subscribers, these extra features could prove to be a big bonus.

-Pros: GetResonse has a few more interactive tools than the competition, this may be useful for firms looking for a more in-depth platform at an affordable price.
+Pros: GetResponse has a few more interactive tools than the competition.
+This may be useful for firms looking for a more in-depth platform at an affordable price.

 Cons: This platform is generally designed around a retail audience.

 Cost: GetResponse offers a one-month free trial.
 Pricing starts at $15.00 monthly for up to 1,000 subscribers and an unlimited number of emails.

 Mad Mimi is one of the most user-friendly options out there.
 If you’re looking for simplicity, this is the place to start with easy audience management, tracking, and support.
 It may be simple but it’s also robust with the ability to send emails to 2,500 contacts on the free-to-use version.